Plan Human Resources Management Basics for the PMP Certification Exam

 Collects project data and reporting progress

-Establishes an environment that supports team members in performing their roles
+Establishes an environment that supports team members in performing

 Manages stakeholder expectations